Korean literati purges: Second literati purge of 1504

-The Second Literati Purge of 1504, or Gapja Sahwa (갑자사화, 甲子士禍), followed when Yeonsangun eventually discovered that his real mother was not Queen Jung-hyeon but Deposed Queen Yun, who had been executed (by poison) in 1482 for poisoning one of Seongjong's concubines and scratching Seongjong's face.
+The Second Literati Purge of 1504, or Kapja Sahwa (갑자사화, 甲子士禍), followed when Yeonsangun eventually discovered that his real mother was not Queen Jung-hyeon but Deposed Queen Yun, who had been executed (by poison) in 1482 for poisoning one of Seongjong's concubines and scratching Seongjong's face.
 Yeonsangun was told about his mother's death and presented with a piece of clothing purportedly stained with her vomited blood.
 He responded by killing two of Seongjong's concubines, and ordering the execution of officials who had supported Yun's death.
 This event struck both the Hungu and the remnants of Sarim factions indiscriminately, including the instigators of the first purge.
 At least 36 officials were executed (by drinking poison) and the remains of eight deceased officials were mutilated.
 The actual death toll was much greater than 36, because the victims' families and relatives were punished as well - male members being killed and the female members enslaved.
 A total of 239 officials were either executed, exiled, or dismissed.
 Yeonsangun was eventually deposed by the remaining Hungu officials, and his half-brother Jungjong became the eleventh king of Joseon in 1506.

 Third literati purge of 1519

-The Third Literati Purge of 1519, also called Kimyo Sahwa or Gimyo Sahwa (기묘사화, 己卯士禍), is one of the most discussed literati purges in Joseon Dynasty because the Sarim faction held political power and was in the process of carrying out significant reforms at the time of their purge.
+The Third Literati Purge of 1519, also called Kimyo Sahwa (기묘사화, 己卯士禍), is one of the most discussed literati purges in Joseon Dynasty because the Sarim faction held political power and was in the process of carrying out significant reforms at the time of their purge.